River Don Navigation: Route

 The River Don Navigation ended at Tinsley Wharf, but it forms a convenient place to start a description of the route.
 The wharf was on the river, just upstream from the present junction with the canal to Sheffield.
 It was close to the site of the Meadowhall Shopping Centre and the Tinsley Viaduct, which carries the M1 motorway over the valley of the River Don.
-From here there is a towpath along the canal to Victoria Quays (formerly Sheffield Basin) in Sheffield City Centre, or the Five Weirs Walk follows the course of the River Don to the same destination.
+From the junction there is a towpath along the canal to Victoria Quays (formerly Sheffield Basin) in Sheffield City Centre, or the Five Weirs Walk follows the course of the River Don to the same destination.
 The towpath extends to Rotherham in the opposite direction, passing the large Jordans Weir and the three locks on the Holmes Cut.
 Beside Jordans Weir is the outfall from Blackburn Meadows sewage treatment plant.
 In dry weather, this discharges 30 million gallons (136,000 m3) of treated water each day, more than doubling the flow in the river.

-The towpath continues to Rotherham Lock, where the Rotherham cut starts, but from here to Conisbrough, the only way to see the navigation is from a boat or from one of the bridges which cross it.
+The towpath continues to Rotherham Lock, where the Rotherham cut starts, but from there to Conisbrough the only way to see the navigation is from a boat or from one of the bridges which cross it.
 To the north of the cut are the remains of the Greasbrough Canal, now culverted under the embankment of the A633 road.
 Eastwood lock marks the end of the Rotherham Cut, to be followed by Aldwarke Lock, in the shadow of the A6123 road bridge, and Kilnhurst flood lock, which marks the start of the Kilnhurst Cut.
 In Swinton, the stub of the Dearne and Dove Canal turns off to the left, and there are three more locks before the cut ends.
 Immediately following this, the River Dearne flows into the Don, and the towpath resumes, where the Dearne Way footpath ends.